PVLI-25-26/PVLI-Project/GDD.md

 # Set Arrow path modifier
 **Set Arrow Path Modifier** – a mechanic that allows the player to alter the trajectory and behavior of projectiles after they are fired by selecting special type of bow.
 ## Description
-The player [[Shop|can equip]] one active arrow path modifier (bow type) before entering the magical realm.
+The player [can equip](#shop) one active arrow path modifier (bow type) before entering the magical realm.
 This modifier changes the flight pattern of all fired projectiles, overriding the default arched trajectory and adding unique behavior.
 Modifiers can alter the number of projectiles, their spread, bounce behavior, and travel distance.
 It is used to adjust the area of effect, control coverage, or introduce tactical variety in ranged combat.

-Only one path modifier can be active before [[Enter and exit the dungeon|enter the dungeon]], encouraging players to adapt their loadout to different enemy types and environments.
+Only one path modifier can be active before [enter the dungeon](#enter-and-exit-the-dungeon), encouraging players to adapt their loadout to different enemy types and environments.
 ## Available Modifiers
 - [[#Hunter’s Bow – Triple Shot]]
 - [[#Falcon Bow – Long Shot]]